robkumarrr/robkumarrr/README.md

 I'm a software development student and I enjoy discovering solutions for problems that I'm interested in.

 - 🔭 I’m currently working on a concert tracking app (I *love* music) and a documentation-style site for study sessions
-- 🌱 I’m learning JavaScript, C#, PHP, Python, SQL and various libraries
+- 🌱 I’m learning JavaScript, C#, PHP, Python, SQL and various libraries and frameworks.

 Thanks for checking out my profile!